-These are some common mistakes for growing architects when working in the various levels of architect.
+These are some common mistakes for growing architects when working in the various levels of architecture.
 Without further adieu, here is our top 10 list.

 Technical Architect (Technology, Security, Application, Database, Process)

-The main risk is, if your architectures are too new, people need more runway.
-This includes more templates, examples, code patterns, starter data, and samples of output precedence since it’s not just there on google.
-Build in more prototype, knowledge transition, iterations, root cause analysis, grooming of the unknown and please avoid grooming to hope.
+The main risk is, that if your architectures are too new, people need more runway.
+This includes more templates, examples, code patterns, starter data, and samples of output precedence since it’s not just there on Google.
+Build in more prototypes, knowledge transition, iterations, root cause analysis, grooming of the unknown and please avoid grooming to hope.

 2) Peer Reviews for New